sfgz/cloudApiAdmin/README.md

 </p><p>
 <b>How</b>: Unzip the file, copy to webspace and start in Browser with user »admin« and initial password »admin1«.
 <br />
-  Then change the password as first action!
+  Change the password as first action!
 </p>